certara/pyDarwin/docs/Example1.rst

 Variance terms
 ====================

 Between subject variability is handled similarly, with the "{}" text.
-Typically, the first tokens in the tokens sets will be in the $PK, $DES, or $ERROR block and the
+Typically, the first tokens in the token sets will be in the $PK, $DES, or $ERROR block and the
 2nd in $OMEGA, with the *required* ETA(IndexText) after a NONMEM comment (the same as for THETA initial estimates).
 ERR and EPS are handled similarly, either syntax is permitted.

 Example 1 template file: :download:`template file <../examples/user/Example1/template.txt>`